Emperor Yuan of Han: Victory over western Xiongnu and complete hegemony over central Asia

 Around the same time, despite Emperor Yuan's general tendency for pacificism, a military confrontation had developed with one branch of Xiongnu, which had split into competing courts ruled by Chanyus Huhanye in the east and Zhizhi in the west.
 During Emperor Xuan's reign, Chanyu Huhanye had officially submitted to Han as a subject and received Han assistance.
 Chanyu Zhizhi, then the stronger of the two, tried to maintain a détente with Han by sending his son Juyulishou (駒于利受) to the Han court, but was not so willing to submit, and soon found himself out-powered by the Han-assisted Huhanye.
 In 49 BC, the last year of Emperor Xuan's reign, Chanyu Zhizhi headed north-west and conquered several Xiyu kingdoms, basing his capital in Jiankun (modern Altay, Xinjiang).
-From there, he frequently attacked the Han ally, the Wusun.
+From there, he frequently attacked one of the Han's ally, the Wusun.

 In 44 BC, Chanyu Zhizhi sent an ambassador to offer tributes to Han, but at the same time demanded that Han deliver his son Juyilishou back to him.
 Emperor Yuan commissioned a guard commander, Gu Ji (谷吉), to escort Juyilishou.
 Initially, based on advice from Gong and other key officials, who reasoned that Zhizhi had no real intention to submit and was far away, Emperor Yuan instructed Gu to escort Juyilishou only to the Han borders, and let him travel the remaining journey on his own.
 Gu reasoned that by escorting Juyilishou all the way to Jiankun, he might be able to persuade Zhizhi to submit, and that he was willing to risk his own life to do so.
 Emperor Yuan agreed and Gu escorted Juyilishou to Jiankun.
 Chanyu Zhizhi was not impressed and had Gu executed.
-Zhizhi then realized that he made a major mistake, and he entered into an alliance with Kangju to conquer Wusun, a traditional enemy of Kangju.
-They repeatedly inflicted heavy losses on the Wusun over several years.
+Zhizhi then realized that he made a major mistake, and he allianced with Kangju to conquer Wusun, a traditional enemy of Kangju.
+They repeatedly inflicted heavy victory appon victory against the Wusun over the course several years.

-In 36 BC, two Han commanders, Gan Yanshou (甘延壽) and his lieutenant Chen Tang (陳湯), took the initiative and destroyed Zhizhi as a threat.
-Zhizhi, after winning many victories over the Wusun and other Xiyu kingdoms, had become exceedingly arrogant, and treated his ally, the king of Kangju, as a subject, and he even executed the daughter of the king of Kangju, who had been given to him as a wife as part of the alliance.
+In 36 BC, two Han commanders, Gan Yanshou (甘延壽) and his lieutenant Chen Tang (陳湯), took the initiative start a war on Zhizhi.
+Zhizhi, after winning many victories over the Wusun and other Xiyu kingdoms, had become exceedingly arrogant, and treated his ally, the king of Kangju, as a subject, he even executed king Kangju's daughter, who had been married to him as part of the alliance.
 He also forced the other kingdoms in the region, including the powerful Dayuan, to pay him tribute.